civican/legisinfo/42-1/bills/C-58/bill_text.md

     the reference number assigned to the contract, if any.

-  **(2)** Within 30 days after the end of the quarter in which a contract — that has been entered into in relation to the activities of a minister's office that result in expenses being incurred by the minister or by any of his or her ministerial advisers or any member of his or her ministerial staff and that has a value of $10,000 or less — is amended so that its value exceeds $10,000, the minister shall cause to be published in electronic form the information referred to in paragraphs (1)(a) to (e) with respect to the contract as amended.
+  **(2)** Within 30 days after the end of the quarter in which a contract — that has been entered into in relation to the activities of a minister's office that result in expenses being incurred by the minister or by any of his or her ministerial advisers or any member of his or her minis­terial staff and that has a value of $10,000 or less — is amended so that its value exceeds $10,000, or within 60 days after the end of that quarter if that quarter is the fourth quarter, the minister shall cause to be published in electronic form the information referred to in paragraphs (1)(a) to (e) with respect to the contract as amended.

-  **(3)** Within 30 days after the end of the quarter in which a contract referred to in subsection (1) or (2) is amended so that its value is increased or decreased, the minister shall cause to be published in electronic form the value of the contract as amended.
+  **(3)** Within 30 days after the end of the quarter in which a contract referred to in subsection (1) or (2) is amended so that its value is increased or decreased by more than $10,000, or within 60 days after the end of that quarter if that quarter is the fourth quarter, the minister shall cause to be published in electronic form the value of the contract as amended.

 ### Section 78